-Prior to combining the series listed in Table 1 to form SPACE98, series-specific corrections were applied for bias and rate, the stated uncertainties of the measurements were adjusted by multiplying them by series-specific scale factors, and outlying data points were deleted.
+Prior to combining the series listed in Table 1 to form SPACE99, series-specific corrections were applied for bias and rate, the stated uncertainties of the measurements were adjusted by multiplying them by series-specific scale factors, and outlying data points were deleted.
 Values for the bias-rate corrections and uncertainty scale factors were determined by an iterative procedure wherein each series was compared, in turn, to a combination of all others.
 In order to minimize interpolation error (see Gross et al. 1998, pp. 223-225), the comparison of each series to its reference combination was done at the epochs of the measurements of that series by generating its reference combination using a Kalman filter that interpolates to (and prints its EOP estimates at) the exact epochs of those measurements.
 Also, both the bias-rate corrections and the uncertainty scale factors for all components of a given series were determined simultaneously in a multivariate approach using nonlinear weighted least squares.
 Using a multivariate approach allows the correlations between the components to be taken into account when determining the bias-rate corrections and uncertainty scale factors (see Gross et al. 1998, pp. 225).

-All the series listed in Table 1 were included in the iterative procedure except for the USNO multibaseline VLBI series which was treated separately as described below.
-Details of the iterative procedure, including: (1) the use of a reference series, SPACE97 (Gross 1999), for initial bias-rate alignment, (2) the analysis of each data type in its own natural reference frame, (3) the clustering of the McDonald LLR stations and, separately, the DSN VLBI stations in California, Australia, and Spain, (4) initial convergence on values for the series-specific bias-rate corrections and uncertainty scale factors prior to the start of outlier detection and deletion, and (5) final convergence on these values after detecting and deleting all data outliers, are described in Gross (1996, 1999) and Gross et al. (1998) and will not be repeated here.
-At the end of the iterative procedure, relative bias-rate corrections have been determined to make the series agree with each other in bias and rate, uncertainty scale factors have been determined to make the residual of each series, when differenced with a combination of all others, have a reduced chi-square of one, and outlying data points (those whose residual values are greater than three times their adjusted uncertainties) have been deleted.
-A total of 253 data points, or about 2% of those combined, were thus deleted.
+All the series listed in Table 1 were included in the iterative procedure.
+Details of the iterative procedure, including: (1) the use of a reference series, SPACE98 (Gross 1999), for initial bias-rate alignment, (2) the analysis of each data type in its own natural reference frame, (3) the clustering of the McDonald LLR stations and, separately, the DSN VLBI stations in California, Australia, and Spain, (4) initial convergence on values for the series-specific bias-rate corrections and uncertainty scale factors prior to the start of outlier detection and deletion, and (5) final convergence on these values after detecting and deleting all data outliers, are described in Gross (1996, 2000) and Gross et al. (1998) and will not be repeated here.
+At the end of the iterative procedure, relative bias-rate corrections have been determined to make the series agree with each other in bias and rate, uncertainty scale factors have been determined to make the residual of each series, when differenced with a combination of all others, have a reduced chi-square near one, and outlying data points (those whose residual values are greater than four times their adjusted uncertainties) have been deleted.
+A total of 41 data points, or about 0.3% of those combined, were thus deleted.